 Both providers take care of their documentation and tutorials quite well, but SiteGround might just be a little more up to date.

 All in all, SiteGround and Bluehost both offer sound customer support.
-The live chat is better with SiteGround because its agents are more friendly.
+The live chat is better with SiteGround, as it's its agents are more friendly.
 They also seem to be more knowledgeable.
-Also, it’s very easy to find tutorials with each of the providers.
+Also, it's very easy to find tutorials with each of the providers.

 SiteGround vs Bluehost: final recommendations

 While both providers focus on WordPress, the SiteGround vs Bluehost comparison showed all the differences between these two.
 SiteGround is definitely a more expensive and more performance-focused option, while Bluehost aims to be as easy to use for beginners as possible.

 This is how each of the key areas compared: